Trask, No. 9 Florida handle FCS’s Towson in Swamp, 38-0

 BEING CAUTIOUS

-The Gators held out two defensive starters — cornerback CJ Henderson and defensive end Jabari Zuniga — who probably could have played.
-Both are recovering from ankle sprains.
+The Gators held out two defensive starters — cornerback CJ Henderson and defensive end Jabari Zuniga — because of ankle injuries.
 Henderson missed his third straight game.
 Zuniga has sat out the last two.
+Mullen said they would return next week.

 UP NEXT